Rockhampton Zoo: Chimpanzee breeding program

 Two male chimpanzees, named "Cassie" and "Ockie" arrived at the zoo in 1986.

 A chimpanzee enclosure measuring just 200m2 was replaced in 2010 with a new 1000m2 enclosure featuring large glass viewing screens was constructed at a cost of $1.3millions.
 It was officially opened by Member for Rockhampton Robert Schwarten in March 2010.
-The decision to built the new enclosure came after the old cage no longer met Biosecurity Queensland standards.
+The decision to build the new enclosure came after the old cage no longer met Biosecurity Queensland standards.

 The decision to replace the old chimpanzee enclosure with a much larger facility was supported by both the RSPCA and the WWF.
 The RSPCA said that although the organisation wasn't in favour of keeping animals in zoos, they did support any improvement to the enclosure at Rockhampton Zoo.
 The WWF said while the best way to save endangered animals was to protect the natural environment, they believed zoo breeding programs using best practice can play a role.

 Two female chimpanzees, named "Samantha" and "Holly" arrived from Mogo Zoo in 2012, in the hope they would reproduce with the male chimpanzees as part of a proposed breeding program.

 However, "Ockie" died from a heart condition in 2013.

 Following the death of "Ockie", the chimpanzees were studied by University of Queensland psychologist who observed changes to the social order between them.

 A male chimpanzee and a female chimpanzee, named "Alon" and "Leakey", arrived at the zoo from Israel in 2015.

 In February 2018, "Leakey" gave birth to a female chimpanzee, fathered by "Alon".
-It's believed to have been the first baby chimpanzee to have been born in Queensland since the 1970's.
+It's believed to have been the first baby chimpanzee to have been born in Queensland since the 1970s.

 The baby chimpanzee was eventually named "Capri", nominated by a Yeppoon family as an homage to her place of birth - the Tropic of Capricorn on which Rockhampton sits in a region often referred to as Capricornia.

 The birth of "Capri" is part of an Australian and New Zealand breeding program aiming to increase the number of chimpanzees from 51 to 80 over twenty years.